 Autism has made me aware less is more when it comes to friends.
 The good ones, the ones who get it and eat sushi in a van with you and your van-obsessed kiddo;, the ones who buy and grate pounds of white cheese for your cheese aficionado; the ones who won’t get offended when you decline the hundredth invitation because the idea of leaving the house feels insurmountable; those are the ones you keep around.
 Those are the ones you treasure.
 There is no time or energy to waste on anyone who isn’t willing to be part of the adventure.
 Tell them to take a hike already.

-Autism has made me aware the special needs kids I used to ride the bus with when I was in grade school and Jr. High, deserve an apology from me.
+Autism has made me aware my peers with special needs I used to ride the bus with when I was in grade school and jr. high, deserve an apology from me.
 I’m so sorry that I ignored you all those years, that I never bothered to get to know you, that I laughed at the cruel jokes that centered around your existence in this world.
 I think about you often.
 I think about your parents and I wonder where you are and what kind of supports you have in place to make your lives better and more comfortable.
 I hope you are respected and valued by those around you.
 I hope you are every bit as unique and wonderful as you were back then, when I was too ignorant to appreciate you for the incredible human beings you are.
 I pray for your safety, and I pray that you are given every accommodation and opportunity that is rightfully yours.
 I see you in my child and I hope when I do right by him, that in some small way, I do right by you as well.

 Autism has made me aware that the same stretchy, glowing, piece of crap fidget toy can cost 99 cents or 99 dollars, depending where you buy it from.
 Don’t let fancy prefixes such as “adaptive” or “autism-friendly” fool you.
 A glow stick is a glow stick, no matter what someone claims it can do for your child.
 I’ll tell you what it can do.
 It can glow.
 The end.